CharanChakra41/charan-demo/README.md

 # charan-demo
-This is my 1st project
+This is my 1st repository
 <br>
 Author-Charan